-awards until execution of contract.
-This would allow the AHA to award vouchers without the RFP to units in the AHA's portfolio that qualify for PBV after conducting a Subsidy Layering Review, ensuring the property is compliant with HUD's site selection requirements, and having a 3 rd party conduct HQS inspections of the units.
-This MTW activity serves the following statutory objectives: ⊠Cost effectiveness ☐ Self-sufficiency ☐ Housing Choice This MTW activity has the following cost implications: □Neutral □Increased revenue □ Decreased revenue □Increased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
-This MTW activity applies: ☐to all assisted households ⊠only to a subset or subsets of assisted households A MTW activity can apply only to new admissions, only to currently assisted households, or to both new admissions and currently assisted households.
-This MTW activity applies to: □New admissions (i.e., applicants) only ☐Currently assisted households only A MTW activity can apply to all family types or only selected family types.
-This MTW activity applies to: ⊠all family types □only to selected family types □Other - another specifically defined target population or populations.
-The description of this population is: An MTW activity can apply to a tenant-based and or project-based voucher. ☐The MTW activity applies to all tenant-based units. ☐ The MTW activity applies to all properties with project-based vouchers.
+4.c.
+Other Landlord Incentives

+Custom Question: What is the maximum payment that can be made to a landlord

+under this policy?

+One month rent

+Custom Question: How many payments were issued under this policy in the most

+recently completed PHA fiscal year?

+AHA had not implemented MTW activities as of June 30, 2022

+Custom Question: What is the total dollar value of payments issued under this policy

+in the most recently completed PHA fiscal year?

+ALIA I I I I I I I I I I I I I I I I I I

+AHA had not implemented MTW activities as of June 30, 2022

+This MTW activity serves the following statutory objectives:

+□ Cost effectiveness

+□ Self-sufficiency

+⊠ Housing Choice

+This MTW activity has the following cost implications:

+□Neutral

+□Increased revenue

+□ Decreased revenue

+⊠Increased expenditures

+□ Decreased expenditures

+A MTW activity may apply to all assisted households or only to a subset or subsets of

+assisted households by having a different policy by household status/family

+types/sites.
+This MTW activity applies:

+□to all assisted households

+⊠only to a subset or subsets of assisted households

+A MTW activity can apply only to new admissions, only to currently assisted

+households, or to both new admissions and currently assisted households.
+This

+MTW activity applies to:

+□New admissions (i.e., applicants) only

+□Currently assisted households only

+⊠New admissions and currently assisted households

+A MTW activity can apply to all family types or only selected family types.
+This MTW

+activity applies to:

+⊠all family types

+□only to selected family types

+An MTW activity can apply to a tenant-based and or project-based voucher.

+⊠The MTW activity applies to all tenant-based units.

+☐ The MTW activity applies to all properties with project-based vouchers.